DonMcNamara/requestinator/README.md

 ### Is there an SBT plugin to run this as part of my build?
 That's an odd question.
 Are you reading my mind?
 No, not yet.

-### Why didn't you vendor your dependencies?
-Very good question.
-I should probably take care of that.

 ### Can I mock an external service by having requestinator respond with predetermined HTTP responses?
 Not yet, but I like the idea.
 If you're feeling up to it, open a pull request.